 It is possible items may be damaged or broken during the shipping and distribution process.
 Guests must be sure to inspect their item upon receipt and prior to leaving the distribution area in order to receive a replacement item.
 All decisions made by the Colorado Rockies are final.
 Promotional dates, times, and quantities are subject to change.
 Go to ROCKIES.com/promotions for updates.

-Purple Mondays are back for the 2014 season and fans can enjoy Coca-Cola Value Packs, Green Packs and Value game pricing on all nine Purple Mondays.
-There will also be purple T-shirt giveaways at the gates and great prize giveaways throughout each Purple Monday game, so Wear Purple, Win Prizes!
-For game dates and information, go online to ROCKIES.com/specials.
+Purple Mondays are back for the 2016 season and this season there are ten Purple Mondays.
+There will be promotional items given away at the gates plus great prize giveaways throughout each Purple Monday game, so wear your purple!
+For game dates and information, go online to ROCKIES.com/tickets.

 Hand-held radios and small televisions are welcome at Coors Field as long as they do not interfere with other Guests' enjoyment of the game.
 Please be considerate by using a low volume or earphones.
 The Colorado Rockies reserve the right to ask any Guest to discontinue the use of such devices.

 Coors Field policies prohibit any article from extending over, under or past the vertical plane of any railing surrounding the playing field.
 This includes, but is not limited to: gloves, signs, banners, cameras, food, beverages, arms, legs, feet, hands or limbs.